episerver/content-delivery-js-sdk/samples/music-festival-vue-decoupled/README.md

 ## Debugging Vuex state

 Using the [Vue-devtools](https://github.com/vuejs/vue-devtools) to see the state changes in the store in view mode works as expected.
-There are however some limitations to follow state changes when you are editing in Episerver edit mode because of the site is running inside an iframe.
+There are however some limitations to follow state changes when you are editing in Optimizely edit mode because of the site is running inside an iframe.
 To be able to see the vuex state while editing you need to run the stand alone electron app as described on the github page: [Vue standalone Electron app](https://github.com/vuejs/vue-devtools/blob/master/shells/electron/README.md).